 .5 ensure that information regarding requirements and procedures of the VTS and the categories of ships required to participate in the VTS are promulgated in appropriate nautical publications.

+While using this Guideline existing IALA standards, recommendations, guidelines and model courses should be kept in mind at all time.
+Specifically the guidance on setting and measuring VTS objectives, and on establishing, planning and implementing VTS should be taken into consideration prior to implementing management processes.
+The IALA VTS Manual provides a source of reference of all IALA documents related to VTS <weblink>.

 DOCUMENT PURPOSE